It’s what makes us human

 David Roth on a Rob Zombie painting exhibit

-Last week David Roth texted from a weekend getaway in Connecticut that he had just walked by what looked like a Rob Zombie painting exhibit.
+Last week David Roth texted from a weekend away in Connecticut that he had just walked by what looked like a Rob Zombie painting exhibit.
 Please go in and write about it I said instantly.
-That to me is what it's all about.
-Being able to publish writers you admire greatly writing about whatever happens to catch their attention even if – or especially if – it's not about all of this.
+He did.
 Unsurprisingly he nailed it.
-I'm very excited for you to read it.
+I'm excited for you to read it.

 I felt similarly about this piece by Parker Molloy from the other day.
 It's a must read I would say.